What are Soft Skills?

 Apply principles, policies and regulations aimed at environmental sustainability in the workplace.

 Alter one’s attitude or behaviour to accommodate modifications in the workplace.

-Reach out to and meet up with people in a professional context.
-Find common ground and use your contacts for mutual benefit.
 Keep track of the people in your personal professional network and stay up to date on their activities.